rudneir2/Security-Review-draft/README.md

 These recommendations can be documented in a spreadsheet, Word document, or OneNote page—whichever format the customer prefers.

-## 10. How to share it with customer
+## 10. How to share the Recommendations with customer

 You can send all the recommendations to the customer via email in your preferred format, as there is currently no standardized format for writing the recommendations.
 Ask the customer to review them, and once they have done so, you can schedule a meeting to go over the recommendations and address any questions they may have.